Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Coexisting unidirectional and bidirectional orders

-\textit{{Coexisting unidirectional and bidirectional orders}}\\ Recent NMR \cite{Wu:2015}, high-field x-ray scattering \cite{Gerber,Chang,Jang}, and sound velocity \cite{Lali} measurements at moderately underdoped regime reveal the coexistence of a bidirectional order parameter along with the unidirectional CDW at high magnetic fields and low temperatures.
+Recent NMR \cite{Wu:2015}, high-field x-ray scattering \cite{Gerber,Chang,Jang}, and sound velocity \cite{Lali} measurements at moderately underdoped regime reveal the coexistence of a bidirectional order parameter along with the unidirectional CDW at high magnetic fields and low temperatures.
 In our calculations, for doping below $p\sim 0.16$, we assume the presence of unidirectional and bidirectional CDWs of equal magnitude, which essentially is a bidirectional CDW with anisopropic strengths of the order parameter.

 The bidirectional mean-field CDW state can be represented by the Hamiltonian,

 where $V_{\pm\hat{x}} = -V_{\pm\hat{y}} = V_0/2$, $V_0$ is the bare magnitude of the bidirectional order parameter, $\mathbf{Q}_1=(q,0)$, and $\mathbf{Q}_2=(0,q)$.
 Choosing $q=(1/3)r.l.u$ now gives us a nine-component reconstruction of the Brillouin zone.
 In the coexistence phase, the total CDW Hamiltonian is given by